Last Updated: 3 September 2020

 Unlike most consumer market research surveys, medical market research firms pay actual cash, and generally at decent rates.
 Rates ranging from a minimum of $60 to a healthy $200 or more per hour are not uncommon.

-Which Non Clinical Side Hustle Will You Try?
+Finding Your Best Non Clinical Side Hustle

 We’ve only covered the tip of the iceberg when it comes to non-clinical side hustles.
 Teaching a class here and there, landing well-paying medical writing projects, delivering killer presentations, and performing medical market research surveys are some to consider.